epfl-matmat/matmat.org/jobs.md

 The goal of this project is investigate the opportunities for uncertainty quantification in DFT simulations enabled by AD.
-Due to the rather unexplored nature of this topic, a multitude of research questions could be tackled, depending on your interest and prior background.
+Due to the rather unexplored nature of this topic, a variety of research questions could be tackled, depending on your interest and prior background.
 Examples could be multi-fidelity or gradient-accelerated techniques for Bayesian regression of uncertainty models